johnfedoruk/bangular/aio/content/guide/dependency-injection-in-action.md

 The directive sets the background to a highlight color when the user mouses over the DOM element to which it is applied.

-Angular sets the constructor's `el` parameter to the injected `ElementRef`, which is a wrapper around that DOM element.
+Bangular sets the constructor's `el` parameter to the injected `ElementRef`, which is a wrapper around that DOM element.
 Its `nativeElement` property exposes the DOM element for the directive to manipulate.